Why Changing the 6.7 Cummins CCV Filter Is Crucial for Performance

 - Cold Weather: In cold climates, condensation can build up in the engine, leading to quicker filter contamination.
 If you live in an area with harsh winters, you may need to check the filter more regularly.

-Compliance Note: Tampering with emissions systems is not street-legal in the U.S. Use re-route/delete solutions for off-road/competition only where permitted.
-Check local laws before modifying.
+Compliance Note: Tampering with emissions systems is not street-legal in the U.S. Use re-route/delete solutions for off-road/competition use only.
+Always check local laws before modifying.

 Regular 6.7 Cummins CCV filter replacement is a small job that prevents big problems.
-Use the correct interval for your model year, add a quick inspection at every oil change, and keep your intake tract clean.
-For off-road builds, a properly engineered re-route kit can further reduce oil mist—but always stay compliant on public roads.
+Whether you stick to the OEM schedule of ~67,500 miles or check it earlier due to heavy towing, keeping the crankcase pressure down is key to engine longevity.
+For off-road builds, a properly engineered re-route kit can further reduce oil mist—but always ensure you stay compliant.

 FAQs